-Settings → Skills & Routing area.
-Here they can be organized hierarchically to ensure structured classification.
+Settings → Skills & Routing section.
+They can be organized hierarchically here to ensure structured classification.

 Types of Tags

 Tags are the basis for ticket categorization.
-They allow tickets to be classified according to various criteria.
-The following tags are distinguished: Skill TagsThese tags represent specific skills or areas of expertise such as billing or switching.
-If they are assigned to an employee, tickets with these skill tags are automatically routed to the appropriate agents or teams.
+They allow for classifying tickets according to various criteria.
+The following types of tags are distinguished: Skill TagsThese tags represent specific skills or areas of expertise such as billing or switching.
+If they are stored with an employee, tickets with these skill tags are automatically routed to the appropriate agents or teams.
 General Tags

-In addition to the skill tags referring to the abilities of employees, other tag categories are available.
-These tags allow tickets to be structured flexibly, labeled, and used for automatic distribution:
+In addition to the skill tags, which refer to the capabilities of employees, there are more tag categories available.
+These tags allow tickets to be flexibly structured, labeled, and used for automatic distribution:

 General Tags